habamax/vim-rst/README.rst

   git clone https://github.com/habamax/vim-rst ~/.vim/pack/plugins/start/

-Or use instructions of your plugin manager or choice.
+Or use instructions of your plugin manager of choice.

 Difference to bundled reStructuredText